Darshanjain957/Vinebot_noetic_packages/README.md

 the IMU communicates with the operating system via an UART to USB converter. a modification of the USB serial port is required for the ROS packages to recogonize the data from the IMU,an Udev rule is defined,The pocedure to update the udev rules is provided in the udev rules section.
 THE imu data can be accessd and used by utilizing "imu.launch" from "Vinebot_ROS_Packages/ros_imu_bno055/launch" folder and "ros_imu_bno055" package.
 # Realsense D455
+RealSense D455 is the depth camera used in this project the camera is mounted at the front of the vehicle, the camera can be used for various purposes like mapping, navigation, object detection and much more. a brief description of the cameras specification is given below:

+Specification
+Depth FOV: 87°(H)x58°(V)x 95°(D)
+Colour camera FOV: 90°(H)x63°(V)x 98°(D)
+Ideal Range: 0.4m to 6m
+Output Resolution (Depth): Up to 1280x720
+Output Resolution
+(RGB): Up to 1280X800
+Integrated IMU: Bosch BMI055
+Connector: USB-C
+For additional information about RealSense D455 refer: https://www.intelrealsense.com/depth-camera-d455/ The camera uses USB to communicate with the operating system. the integration of the camera into ros and the operating system requires a set of libraties provided by RealSense which can be installed by following instrucions provided in the  Realsense2 sdk installation section.
 #  hardware Setup: